NicoleQueen/kpop-dance-studio/README.md

 <div align="center" size="12">
   <strong>
-     A Kpop dance studio app which connect users and the studio created using a Ruby on Rails backend and React frontend.
+     Designed and implemented a web app for clients of a Kpop dance studio created using a Ruby on Rails backend and React frontend.
 Users can get the information of the studio through the app.
 Purchase course and schedule class.
   </strong>
 </div>